Thekua Recipe – Indian Fried Cookies

 • Lightly flatten the dough balls with your palms or with a rolling pin.

-• Press the flattened discs with a peda maker, cookie design press or using a toothpick, fork or bamboo skewers make design patterns.
+• Press the flattened discs with a peda maker, cookie press or using a toothpick, fork or bamboo skewers make design patterns.

 • Keep covered with a kitchen napkin or kitchen towel.